atsyplenkov/pastum/README.md

 # IDE support

-The extension has only one dependency (`jsdom`) and is expected to work with any Code OSS-based IDE.
+The extension has almost zero dependencies and is expected to work with any Code OSS-based IDE.
 It was tested with the latest release version of VS Code (1.94.2) and the pre-release version of [Positron IDE](https://github.com/posit-dev/positron) (2024.11.0-69).

 # Contributions